-ENGL 233 F,W,Sp 5 credits CREATIVE WRITING H
+ENGL 233 F,W,Sp 5 credit:

 Engages students in writing and revising short fiction and poetry.
 Students may choose to concentrate on stories or poems in individual projects.
 In class sessions, students critique each other?s work and study the published work of other writers.